techne-xyz/basic-backend-interview-q-solution/README.md

 # Basic Backend Interview Question

+### INTERVIEWER NOTES
+- Confirm that correct status codes were returned

 ### Task

 Build a backend API server in TypeScript that managers a registry of books.